 Assessment is woven into maths lessons so that teachers have a clear idea of what has been mastered and what each child’s next steps are.
 Planning is responsive – teachers plan to meet children’s gaps on a daily, weekly and termly basis.
 Children may complete a task to assess their fluency in a key skill (for example to be able to multiply and divide by 10).
-This will take no longer than 5 minutes and children are often able to self-assess to get instant feedback.
 Consolidation activities are used to revisit learning from previous weeks or terms to ensure that learning is embedded over time.
-End of unit assessments are used to assess for mastery of a skill.
+End of block assessments are used to assess for mastery of a skill.
 All assessment is low-stakes and takes place as a normal part of the maths lesson routine.

 Seeing maths as part of everyday life is a great way for children to see the relevance of their maths lessons.
 Some key ways to support your child are listed below:

 Encouraging your child to learn to tell the time (on both digital analogue clocks) provides them with an invaluable life skill.
 Discussing journey details and looking at bus and train timetables helps children to see the value of good time-keeping.
 Which train must they catch to be on time.